apache/spark/BREEZE.rst

           Integration to start during tests - it determines which integrations are started for integration tests.
 There can be more than one integration started, or all to start all integrations.
           Selected integrations are not saved for future execution.
           One of [ cassandra kerberos mongo openldap rabbitmq redis all ].
-Default:

   *********************************************************************************************************
   **